looking north where

 eventually found an easier route around the north end where it is found

-Gravel deposits indicate the Gunnison River continued to
+Gravel deposits indicate the Gunnison River

 flow through the canyon for a short while, but before long, it too